LKPhys/machinelearning/README.md

-# Dumping ground for IBM - Machine Learning tutorials and Kaggle attempts
+# Dumping ground for Machine Learning tutorials and Kaggle attempts